Getting Ready for a Nahanni Trip

-Nahanni Classic, Classic for Women, Classic for Families, Getaway, Nahanni Hiking and Broken Skull River.
+Nahanni Classic, Getaway, Nahanni Hiking and Broken Skull River.
 You should be comfortable in a canoe, with a knowledge of basic whitewater strokes, manoeuvres and rescues.
 You should have been on an overnight river canoe trip.
-Ideally you will participate in a warm up session in easy whitewater such as Black Feather’s Whitewater Canoe Clinic or short river canoe trip prior to your Nahanni trip, or have canoeing skills equivalent to Paddle Canada Basic Whitewater Tandem.
+Ideally you will participate in a warm up session in easy whitewater such as Black Feather’s Whitewater Canoe Clinic or short river canoe trip prior to your Nahanni trip, or have canoeing skills equivalent to Intermediate Paddle Canada Basic Whitewater Tandem.

 Nahanni Canoeing and Hiking - In addition to the above canoeing skills and experience we strongly advise some pre-trip conditioning for the multi-night back packing trip.
 You should take 3-5 (or more if you can) pre-trip hikes with a loaded pack and your hiking boots on hilly, uneven terrain in late June and July.
 You can start with a shorter, flatter route but try to challenge yourself on later outings.